Seattle City Light

 Documentation comprehension

-Are users able to effectively use the requirements documentation to determine their eligibility for the program?
+Does the requirements documentation help users determine their eligibility for the program?

 How clearly are lighting and non-lighting product specifications presented, and what factors impact their understanding?